al3xisxyz/al3xis.xyz/content/posts/quickguide-hugo.md

 draft: false
 ---

-This guide assumes that you already have bought a domain for your website (I recommend [Porkbun](https://porkbun.com/products/domains)).
-The domain cost is the only cost needed, the rest in this guide are completely **FREE** tools in order to create, host and publish your website!
+This guide assumes that you have already bought a domain for your website (I recommend [Porkbun](https://porkbun.com/products/domains) if you want to buy one now).
+The domain cost is the only cost needed in this guide.
+To create, host and publish your website is completely **FREE**!

 ---